 - Ultra-fast with WireGuard

 Surfshark VPN is a budget-friendly and reliable option for bypassing VPN blocks.
 It has many alternatives for tackling online censorship and other digital nuisances.
+Give them a shot by snagging the 7-day Surfshark trial on your preferred mobile app store.

 The first feature Surfshark customers can use to avoid internet restrictions is the NoBorders mode.
 Alternatively, Camouflage mode is automatically enabled when using the OpenVPN tunneling protocol.
 Besides that, you can reroute your connection multiple times using MultiHop.